 I’ve mentioned before that I spend some time with young teenagers.
-It’s nearly time to pick the end-of-school-year movie.
-Some are voting to watch The Princess Bride yet again.
-Perhaps that is why during a recent discussion with a client I found myself thinking about Iocaine powder!
+Every May, we watch an end-of-school-year movie.
+The Princess Bride is a popular choice.
+Perhaps that is why during a recent discussion with a client I found myself thinking about iocaine powder!
 In The Princess Bride, Wesley has developed a high tolerance to the poison and therefore, challenges “The Sicilian” to a which-goblet-has-the-poison battle of wits.
-But it is no contest, really, because both goblets contain Iocaine: so Wesley knows he will win.
+But it is no contest, really, because both goblets contain iocaine: so Wesley knows he will win.

 We recognize that some of our clients start out with a lower tolerance for change.
 Some people think of change more as a poison than a remedy.
 So we try to encourage refinements, knowing that different clients accept change at different rates.
 But there really is no choice: all progress contains change.

 Some recent examples of our clients’ tolerance for change: